CartoDB/mobile-sdk/doc/getting_started.md

 ### Xarmin Forms Apps

 Xamarin Forms (version 3.3.0 and higher) support *Native Controls*.
 If you add Mobile SDK apps for iOS and Android platforms, Xamarin Native Controls is available by default.
-See the blog, [_Embedding Native Controls into Xamarin.Forms_](https://blog.xamarin.com/embedding-native-controls-into-xamarin-forms) for details.
+See the blog [_Embedding Native Controls into Xamarin.Forms_](https://blog.xamarin.com/embedding-native-controls-into-xamarin-forms) for details.

 While you can share most of code using Native Controls, you just need to specify the platform when creating the project: